-Harassment on the basis of any federal or state protected characteristic (race, color, sex, national origin, religion, age, disability) will not be tolerated by the University.
+Harassment on the basis of any federal or state protected characteristic (race, color, national origin, religion, age, disability) will not be tolerated by the University.
 It subverts the mission of the University and threatens the careers, educational experience and well being of students, faculty and staff.
-This catalog incorporates by reference as if fully set out herein the Harassment Policy of Faulkner University.
+This catalog incorporates by reference as if fully set out herein the Harassment Policy of Faulkner University, a copy of which can be found as an appendix to the Student Handbook.